KevTheDev34/LiveChessCV/README.md

     - Used OpenCV to get a live video feed from my webcam.
 - [x] Detect board itself
     - Used an example (I don't remember from where) to run the chessboard detector.
 Then brought up my chessboard to the camera, overlayed a square around the detected chessboard.
+- [ ] (Helper) Rewrite all images in Assets folder numerically
+- [ ] (Helper) Test board detector on each image in Assets folder, print out table of images that passed, as well as a percentage
 - [ ] Detect squares with in board, associate letters & numbers to squares
 - [ ] Detect pieces
 - [ ] Associate pieces to squares